Child Support Attorney in Memphis, Tennessee

 other parent

 Memphis, TN family law attorney Daniel Loyd Taylor talks about how child support is determined in a divorce case.
-Tennessee’s child support guidelines are based on the number of days each parent has custody of a child during the calendar year, which is calculated according to the parenting schedule.
-These guidelines also consider each parent’s gross income and several other variables, including the cost of health insurance and child care expenses, as well as who is responsible for these costs.
-A child support worksheet is used to compile this information and calculate a monthly support amount.
+He explains that Tennessee follows a set of child support guidelines designed to provide consistency and fairness.
+The calculation begins with the number of days each parent spends with the child during the calendar year, which is determined by the parenting schedule.
+The gross income of each parent is then factored in, along with additional variables such as the cost of health insurance and child care.

 More Videos From This Lawyer